frontendpatterns/frontendpatterns.dev/src/content/patterns/component-state.md

 ## Solution

-Apply the Component State pattern by managing data that only affects a single component internally, and reinforce it with concise examples or tests.
+Manage data that only affects a single component internally.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.